 “Do you notice yourself becoming more moody and less willing to go out this time of year?
 These could be signs of seasonal mood changes or even depression.”

-For many people, this time of year is one of joy, celebration, and happiness.
+For many people, the fall and winter seasons are times of joy, celebration, and happiness.
 But for some, even the holidays aren’t enough to pull them out of feelings of sadness, loneliness, and hopelessness.

 Seasonal affective disorder (SAD), also known as seasonal depression, is a condition that is estimated to affect more than 10 million Americans, according to Psychology Today.
-SAD is more common in women than in men, and although some children and teenagers get SAD, it usually doesn’t start in people younger than age 20.
-Some people also suffer from a more common but less severe condition called seasonal mood changes—the winter blues.
+SAD is more common in women than in men, and although some children and teenagers experience SAD, it usually doesn’t start in people younger than age 20.
+Some people also suffer from a more common, but less severe condition, called seasonal mood changes—the winter blues.

 People with SAD tend to feel more withdrawn, hopeless, sad, or depressed as the seasons change from the fall to winter, bringing colder, shorter days with less sunlight.
 Other symptoms can include a change in weight, fatigue, and avoidance of social situations.
 Like other forms of depression, the symptoms of seasonal depression can vary widely, ranging from mild to severe.